Iron Hammer

 Gameplay

-The game features high-speed tank combat gameplay along a flat plane, similar to helicopter games like AH-3 Thunderstrike.
+The game features high-speed tank combat gameplay along a flat plane, similar to helicopter games like AH-3 Thunderstrike, or the developer’s later Sega Saturn title Black Fire.
 Piloting an attack aircraft through thirty levels of alien combat over terrains of water, ice, grass, and rock, players are assisted by the digitized speech of their co-pilot as they traverse a variety of battlefields.[3]

-Iron Hammer features the ability to play with or without Sega VR hardware.[4]
+The original version of Iron Hammer would have featured the ability to play with or without Sega VR hardware.[5]

 History